SajeelAnwer/MyPortfolio/README.md

 parallax.jsx - yText, yBg animation speed can be changed

+convert the sizes to vh

 npm i
 npm run dev to start
+npm run dev -- --host

 framer motion library is used by adding <motion.div> or motion.anytag that u r usiing